DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

    2. set `VPCSecurityGroupIds` and `VPCSubnetIds` based on your VPC settings
    3. set `DdFetchLambdaTags` to `false`, because AWS Resource Groups Tagging API doesn't support PrivateLink

+#### DdUsePrivateLink is deprecated

-NOTE: The `DdUsePrivateLink` option has been deprecated.
-It was previously used to instruct the Forwarder to use a special set of Datadog endpoints for intake.
-If you have `DdUsePrivateLink` enabled, keep it that way, unless you follow the instructions above to add the Datadog `api`, `http-logs.intake` and `trace.agent` endpoints to your VPC.
+The `DdUsePrivateLink` option has been deprecated since [v3.41.0](https://github.com/DataDog/datadog-serverless-functions/releases/tag/aws-dd-forwarder-3.41.0).
+This option was previously used to instruct the Forwarder to use a special set of PrivateLink endpoints for data intake - `pvtlink.api.datadoghq.com`, `api-pvtlink.logs.datadoghq.com` and `trace-pvtlink.agent.datadoghq.com`.
+Since v3.41.0, the Forwarder can send data over PrivateLink to Datadog using the regular DNS names of intake endpoints - `api.datadoghq.com`, `http-intake.logs.datadoghq.com` and `trace.agent.datadoghq.com`.
+Therefore the `DdUsePrivateLink` option is no longer needed.

+If you have an older deployment of the Forwarder with `DdUsePrivateLink` set to `true`, then you may find mismatches between your configured PrivateLink endpoints and the [ones documented in Datadog](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint), which is expected.
+Altough the older PrivateLink endpoints were removed from that doc, they remain to function.
+When upgrading the Forwarder, there is no change required, that is, you can keep `DdUsePrivateLink` enabled and continue to use the older endpoints.
+However, if you are interestted in switching to the new endpoints, you need to follow the updated instructions above to

+1. set up the new endpoints `api.datadoghq.com`, `http-intake.logs.datadoghq.com` and `trace.agent.datadoghq.com`
+2. set `UseVPC` to `true`
+3. set `DdUsePrivateLink` to `false`

 ### AWS VPC and proxy support